-Holger Erchinger is an Audit partner with KPMG LLP in New York and a member of the IAAER Advisory Board since 2009 and as such representing KPMG.
-Holger is the Partner in Charge of the U.S. Germany Corridor within KPMG’s International Business Corridors and responsible for coordinating and supporting cross-functional inbound and outbound corridor revenue and business activities related to KPMG’s Audit, Advisory, and Tax service offerings.
-Holger also serves as the IFRS topic team leader in KPMG’s national office in New York.
+Holger Erchinger is an audit partner with KPMG LLP in New York and serves as the IFRS leader in KPMG’s U.S. national office, as member of KPMG’s global IFRS panel as well as the Partner in Charge of the U.S. Germany Corridor within the KPMG LLP U.S. International Business Corridors responsible for coordinating and supporting all cross-functional inbound and outbound revenues and business activities related to audit, advisory, and tax service offerings.

-Holger has been with KPMG for 23 years working in various KPMG offices in the United States and in Germany providing audit and audit-related services related to capital market transactions including IPOs and debt offerings, cross-border mergers and acquisitions, IFRS accounting conversion and advisory services, and SEC filings and reporting.
+Holger has been with KPMG for 26 years working in various KPMG offices in the United States and in Germany providing audit and consulting services related to U.S. capital markets transactions including IPOs and debt offerings, cross-border mergers and acquisitions, SPAC transactions, accounting conversion and advisory services, and SEC filings and reporting.

 Holger is a U.S. Certified Public Accountant (CPA) licensed in the State of New York and State of Colorado as well as a German Certified Public Accountant (Wirtschaftsprüfer) and Tax Advisor (Steuerberater).
 He studied business administration at the University of Munich/Germany and the University of California Los Angeles (UCLA), earned a PhD in Economics and served as professor for international accounting, auditing, and corporate governance at the Berlin School of Economics and Law in Berlin/Germany.